Azmal16/iOS-Development-Basics/UsingForEach/README.md

 # ForEach
-An iOS app that helps you boil your Eggs!
+An iOS app that helps you Select Your GOAT!
 ## What It Does:

 This tiny app demonstrates the creation of UI elements from an array of elements using ForEach Loop in SwiftUI and helps you select your GOAT!.